dschweisguth/imagesite/README.md

 ## Requirements

+imagesite is developed and tested on Ruby 2.6.10, which comes with macOS 14 (Sonoma).
-imagesite works with Ruby 2.3.7, which comes with OS X 10.12 (Sierra), and with later versions of Ruby.
+It was previously tested on Ruby 2.3.7, which comes with macOS 10.12 (Sierra).
-If your Mac has an older OS X, imagesite may or may not work with its built-in Ruby.
+If your Mac has an older or newer macOS, imagesite may or may not work with its built-in Ruby.
-If not, you may be able to install a newer Ruby on your Mac to use with imagesite.
+If not, you may be able to install a newer or older Ruby on your Mac to use with imagesite.

 ## Installation

 - Install [FreeImage](http://freeimage.sourceforge.net/).
   The easiest way to do that is probably with [homebrew](http://brew.sh/) or [MacPorts](https://www.macports.org/).
-- If you're using the Ruby that comes with OS X,
+- If you're using the Ruby that comes with macOS,

+      $ sudo gem install -v 1.5.11 nokogiri -- --with-cflags="-Wno-incompatible-function-pointer-types -Wno-incompatible-pointer-types-discards-qualifiers -Wno-compound-token-split-by-macro -Wno-int-conversion"
       $ sudo gem install imagesite

     If you're using a Ruby that you installed yourself, `sudo` may or may not be appropriate.